hvt-vijay/ecreit/README.md

 #Unique syncon_projectID
 syncon.ProjectID = SyncOnProject

-#Element ID for the passed testcases (Can be retrieved by using )
+#Element ID for the passed testcases (Can be retrieved by using Inspect Element on the done/anystatus button in JIRA)
 syncon.JIRAPassedElementID = action_id_11

-#Element ID for the failed testcases
+#Element ID for the failed testcases (Can be retrieved by using Inspect Element on the open/anystatus button in JIRA)
 syncon.JIRAFailedElementID = action_id_15

 #URL to the JIRA tool used